MicrosoftDocs/windows-dev-docs/terminal/troubleshooting.md

 5. Hit "Ok", and restart the PC.

 After restarting the machine, the service should auto-start, and the dialog should no longer appear.

-## Why are my emoji not appearing in the jumplist?

-Only images linked from a file location can be rendered in the jumplist.
-Emoji are not supported for jumplist.